you-win/godot-gif-getter/README.md

 # Godot Gif Getter
 An ingame utility for recording and saving gifs for Godot.

 Requires very little configuration to actually use.
 Just drop the scene into your project and the default settings should be good enough.
+The frame rate, save location, capture frequency, threads, and ui toggle hotkey can all be configured in the UI.

 Uses the [image-gif](https://github.com/image-rs/image-gif) Rust library for encoding gifs.